• Skip to main content

 Tried this recipe?Let us know how it was!

 Cheese straws are the perfect addition to a southern style appetizer tray.
 Here we used pickled okra and pecans, but you can use your imagination to create yours, or just whatever you have on hand.
-We’re big believers is letting nothing go to waste!
+Some pimento cheese would be lovely on a tray like this.
+We're big believers is letting nothing go to waste!

 cheese straws are the perfect southern treat